 Shape of the boom

-Should be as smooth as possible as in photo left, the pockets in this photo right would be filled with oil and it becomes difficult to get it to flow towards the collection area.
+The boom should be as smooth as possible as in photo left, the pockets in this photo right would be filled with oil and it becomes difficult to get it to flow towards the collection area.
 Heavy oil tends to cling to the boom material making the problem even more difficult.

 Protrusions and deformations interrupt the smooth flow of water and oil.
 These can cause vortex's, which could result in the loss of oil, even at very low current speeds.